 New technologies like traffic lights with vehicle-perception systems can communicate with each other across the grid in real time and dynamically allocate lanes to the direction with more traffic.
 Integrating car positioning data from license plate recognition, cellular networks, and GPS-equipped devices takes this even a step further by enabling full-scale intermodal management of vehicles, pedestrians, buses, and bicycle traffic flows.
 In small tests, such tools have reduced commuting times in sections of Buenos Aires by as much as 20%, San Jose and Houston by 15%, and Mumbai by 12%.

 In another recent ATMS proof of concept, Ford and Microsoft teamed up in a quantum computing experiment to simulate traffic flows in Seattle.
 Ford pitted a "selfish" routing system, in which each car calculated its own best route on its own, against a "balanced" traffic routing system that took all the cars' plans into account.
 The balanced system cut Seattle traffic by 73% and shortened commuting times by 8%.
 Nevertheless, ATMS currently exists more as an abstract theory than an actual solution.
 Hundreds of companies will be involved in all aspects of collecting and making sense of this new data in full-blown smart city solutions.
 As we march towards that future, considerations around mobility interoperability and planning for autonomous vehicles will grow in importance.
 With that said, only 6% of the US’ largest cities are proactively planning for that autonomous future.
-This all indicates the potential of prospective traffic management technologies but the difficulty in translating that potential for urban decision makers.
+This all indicates the potential of prospective traffic management technologies but the difficulty in translating that ROI potential for urban decision makers.

 Among venture-backed startups, we’re seeing the rise of multimodal transport and solutions that enable seamless mobility.
 Better utilization of modes and matching them with the use cases they are best suited for could reduce travel times by upwards of 25%.
 Uber and Lyft have been building towards this vision of a seamless future with acquisitions and expansion into multimodal with scooters and helicopters.
-All of this is summarized with Uber’s new tagline, “we are the operating system for your life.”
+All of this is captured with Uber’s new tagline, “we are the operating system for your life.”

 Microtransit solutions like Via deliver much more widespread service at similar cost.
 In theory, smaller buses, operating at a lower cost per mile with less labor, would provide more frequent service at lower fares.
 In praxis, Bridj and Chariot succumbed to the fact that microtransit is squeezed between the high cost of complying with regulations and providing a service that people can afford.

 Holistically, traffic congestion robs US drivers of over $300B a year.
-Leaving this situation as is will only serve to exacerbate the problem as urban ecosystems move to house more than two-thirds of the population over the next 30 years.
+Leaving this situation unattended will only serve to exacerbate the problem as urban ecosystems move to house more than two-thirds of the population over the next 30 years.
 While the implications of the ongoing pandemic may attenuate the aggressiveness of that forecast, the manner in which traffic is currently managed in cities is both lagging behind the progress made in other aspects of our lives and forfeiting the advantages of technology that is commonplace in other fields.
 In such a bureaucratic domain involving manifold stakeholders, at Dynamo Ventures, we’re excited to partner with founding teams seeking to solve these problems and to capture the opportunity of a more mobile future.